Why You Need Sandfly Security for Your Linux Systems

 Sandfly’s agentless security platform amplifies your team’s effectiveness by automatically hunting for Linux threats 24 hours a day.
 Sandfly bolsters your team’s readiness and knowledge with response and remediation advice to improve overall security of your Linux boxes.
 Sandfly is also accurate which reduces noise and false positives for administrators, saving valuable time by pointing them to attacks that require their attention.

 Sandfly’s security platform deploys quickly because there is no need to install agents or other software on your Linux endpoints.
-While Sandfly comes pre-loaded with nearly 1,000 threat detection modules, security teams can customize their own detection and threat hunting modules, then immediately deploy them across their Linux fleet.
+While Sandfly comes pre-loaded with over 1,000 threat detection modules, security teams can customize their own detection and threat hunting modules, then immediately deploy them across their Linux fleet.